baltimore-sun-data/voter-guide-2018/content/results.md

 draft = false
 +++

 This page has a comprehensive list of 2018 midterm election results from the Maryland State Board of Election.
-Results will not be posted until all polls have closed.
-Page refreshes automatically.